 Infographics are a great way to get people to read your website.
-Share Infographics on social media along with a link back to your website so they can learn more about your business and the content that you offer.
-Use a service like Canva to create a great infographic that is likely to be shared.
+Share Infographics on social media along with a link to your website so they can learn more about your business and your content.
+Use a service like Canva to create a great infographic that will likely be shared.
 If you are short of time or skills, you can find great freelancers on Fiverr and get stunning infographics for $10-30

 55. Use Twitter Chats to Get Targeted Traffic

-Twitter chats are found by using a specific hashtag that is relevant to your business.
+Twitter chats are found using a specific hashtag relevant to your business.
 If a user posts a question that is relevant to your content, share a link, but don’t forget to use the proper hashtag in order to be seen.

 56. Start a Twitter Chat

-If you can’t seem to find a Twitter chat relevant to your business, then start one.
+If you can’t find a Twitter chat relevant to your business, start one.
 This provides a great way to engage with followers and those seeking information in your niche.

 57. Comment on Others Websites

 Commenting on the websites of others usually allows for a spot where you can share your website’s URL.
-Use this space to share your website or the URL of a post of which you’re especially proud.
+Use this space to share your website or the URL of a post you’re especially proud of.